Receding Ice Leaves Canadas Polar Bears At Rising Risk - UrduPoint

 York invited an AFP team to join him on an expedition in early August.

-Near the impressively large male bear lazing in the sun is a pile of fishbones -- nowhere near enough to sustain this 11-foot (3.5-meter), 1,300-pound (600-kilo) beast.
+Near the impressively large male bear lazing in the sun is a pile of fishbones -- nowhere near enough to sustain this 11-foot (3.4-meter), 1,300-pound (590-kilo) beast.

 "There could be a beluga whale carcass they might be able to find, (or a) naive seal near shore, but generally they're just fasting," York says.